PacktPublishing/hands-on-music-generation-with-magenta/Chapter10/README.md

-# Chapter 10 - Using Magenta.js and Magenta Studio
+# Chapter 10 - Magenta and the outside world

 TODO